davidjwalling/os/README.md

 Network Support:

-	CustomOS includes native support for the Intel(R) PRO/1000 MT Server (82545EM) network adapter.
-Virtual Machine installations may select this adapter type in the network configuration of the VM.
+	OS includes native support for the Intel(R) PRO/1000 MT Server (82545EM) network adapter.
+Virtual machine installations may select this adapter type in the network configuration of the VM.
 Configure this VM network adapter using bridged networking to access the host system's network.

 ## Contributors